andreaangiolillo/mongodb-atlas-cli-github-action/README.md

-# Atlas CLI GitHub Action (unofficial)
+# MongoDB Atlas CLI GitHub Action (unofficial)

-With Atlas CLI GitHub Action, you can automate your workflow by executing Atlas CLI commands to manage Atlas resources inside of an Action.
+With MongoDB Atlas CLI GitHub Action, you can automate your workflow by executing [Atlas CLI](https://www.mongodb.com/docs/atlas/cli/stable/) commands to manage Atlas resources inside of your GitHub workflow.

-The action executes the Atlas CLI Bash script on a user defined version.
+The action executes the Atlas CLI on a user defined version.
 If the user does not specify a version, latest CLI version is used.
 Read more about various Atlas CLI versions [here](https://www.mongodb.com/docs/atlas/cli/stable/atlas-cli-changelog/).

 ## Requirements
 1. You need to provide MongoDB Atlas programmatic keys.
 See [configure API keys](https://www.mongodb.com/docs/atlas/configure-api-access/#std-label-atlas-admin-api-access).